-The method we will be using involves creating your page in a Divi Layout and then implementing it into the 404 page template.
+The method we will be using involves creating your page as a Divi Layout and then adding the shortcode into the 404 page template.

 Before we get started it is a very good idea (read: essential) to be using a child theme for your website.
-A child theme will ensure that your changes remain unchanged whenever you update the Divi theme – and we don’t want to be losing our work all the time.
+A child theme will ensure that your changes remain unchanged whenever you update the Divi theme instead of losing them.

 Alright, so now that’s out of the way – here we go!